jeffpar/pcjs.v1/_posts/2015-12-10-rebuilding-the-pcjs-website.md

 ---

-It's been nice using Node.js to power the PCjs website, using Amazon's Elastic Beanstalk service, but that combination has also been a source of some frustrations:
+It's been nice using Node.js to power the PCjs website, using Amazon's Elastic Beanstalk service, but that combination has also been a source of some frustrations.

 * When someone posts an article or a tweet linking to a PCjs page, the website bogs down, and while Amazon's Elastic Beanstalk service makes it easy to automatically scale up, each new instance automatically multiplies my expenses as well,